 Processing timelines and mutual tolling agreement option

 Applicants and the City may mutually agree to toll the federal shot clock.
 This can be a good idea if the applicant:

-- wants to have flexibility to work with City staff during project review.
+- Wants to have the flexibility to work with City staff during project review

-Learn about options to work with the City before application or toll the FCC shot clock during the review on the FCC Shot Clocks and Applicant Options page.
+Learn about options to work with the City before application or toll the FCC shot clock during the review on the FCC Shot Clocks and Early Assistance, Tolling and Other Applicant Options page.